Mist-Labs/shadow-swap-frontend/docs.md

 Important Notes:
 For starknet_to_zcash:
-User MUST call pool.deposit(token, commitment, amount) on Starknet FIRST Wait for deposit transaction confirmation
+User MUST approve smart contract to spend swap amount, then call pool.deposit(token, commitment, amount) on Starknet FIRST (the two calls can be batched on Starknet as one transaction)
+Wait for deposit transaction confirmation
 Then call /swap/initiate with the same commitment Relayer verifies commitment exists in pool before proceeding